 First Grade brought the ABCs, the first words, and the first books.
 “See Spot.
 See Spot Run.
 See Jane.
 See Jane run.”
 Although endlessly repetitive, I was reading.
 We also learned about numbers and the very rudiments of arithmetic.
 We had art and other subjects, but I don’t recall the others after more than fifty years.
 Time has blunted all but the best and worst moments of that time in my life.

 No one would call me a model student.
-Nothing moved fast enough for me and I constantly fidgeted in my seat—old desks with a shelf under the chair, a hinged lid, the inkwell hole with no ink, and a groove for your pencil.
-Those old wooden desks with the oiled wooden top were perfect for doodling on paper by a distracted, burgeoning young writer.
+Nothing moved fast enough for me, and I constantly fidgeted in my seat—old desks with a shelf under the chair, a hinged lid, the inkwell hole with no ink, and a groove for your pencil.
+Those old wooden desks with oiled wooden tops were perfect for doodling on paper by a distracted, burgeoning young writer.

 Looking back, I can remember wanting to scream out the “A” sound (long and short, let’s not forget) just so we could move on to “B” and so forth, get to “Z” and on to the next thing.
 What bureaucracy imagined for one instant that sounding out the alphabet every day for six months taught anyone anything except boredom and conformity?